Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Han Dynasty Expertly Designed Grayish-White Chinese Jade Scepter Ornament

-Han Dynasty highly stylized grayish-white jade scepter ornament, characterized by brownish inclusions and distinctive clouding.
+The Han Dynasty highly stylized grayish-white jade scepter ornament, characterized by brownish inclusions and distinctive clouding.
 The intricate carving style serves as a testament to its historical significance.
 The item measures approximately 13 1/4 inches in length.

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Highly Stylized Recumbent White Onion Chinese Jade Horse from the Han Dynasty

 This exquisite and highly stylized statue of a reclining horse, crafted from exceptionally fine white jade, features the animal in a dynamic pose, with its head turned back as it tends to an itch on its leg.
 The design of the horse is marked by sharp, angular contours, with pronounced musculature and detailed skin folds that enhance its realistic appearance.
 This unique artifact dates back to the Han Dynasty (206 BC to 220 AD).
 The jade material exhibits a striking translucent quality, reminiscent of an onion, with extensive russet inclusions that, along with the carving style, affirm its historical significance.
-Given that jade was considered more precious than gold during this period, it is likely that this statue was owned by individuals of considerable wealth.
+Given that jade was considered more precious than gold during this period, this statue was likely owned by individuals of considerable wealth.
 The dimensions of the statue are approximately 4 1/8 inches in length.

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Han Dynasty-Style Jade Turtle and Crane Sculpture in Spinach Green